 Ingredients:

-- 2 pounds ground beef (or turkey, pork, or a combination)
+2 pounds ground beef, turkey, pork, or a blend

-- 1/2 cup strongly brewed coffee (or 2 tablespoons espresso)
+1/2 cup strongly brewed dark coffee, or 2 tablespoons espresso

 Gear: